presciencelabs/tabitha-databases/README.md

 ## Converting `mdb` to `sqlite`

-We are currently using a manual process, i.e., TBTA's `Ontology.mdb` -> Google Drive -> MDB Viewer app -> download sqlite file (`Ontology.VERSION.YYY-MM-DD.mdb.sqlite`)
+We are currently using a manual process, i.e., TBTA's `Ontology.mdb` -> Google Drive -> MDB Viewer app -> download sqlite file (`Ontology.VERSION.YYY-MM-DD.tbta.sqlite`)

 > if an mdb is larger than 40M, the MDB Viewer app will not work unfortunately.
 There is an option to buy MDB ACCB Viewer (for Macs).